gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ***

-## Visual File History
+## Visual History

-Visual File History provides a clear timeline of a file's changes—showing when, what, and who modified it—helping you quickly understand how a file evolved.
+Visual History (formerly Visual File History) provides a clear timeline of changes—showing when, what, and who modified your code—helping you quickly understand how a file, folder, repository, or branch evolved.

+Visual History supports multiple scopes:

+- **File** — View the history of a single file
+- **Folder** — View the history of a directory
+- **Repository** — View the history of the entire repository
+- **Branch** — Slice the history by branch to focus on specific lines of work

-To open Visual File History:
+To open Visual History:
 - Use the GitLens **Inspect Sidebar**, or
-- From the **Command Palette**: `Cmd/Ctrl + Shift + P` → `GitLens: Show Visual File History View`
+- From the **Command Palette**: `Cmd/Ctrl + Shift + P` → `GitLens: Show Visual History View`

 <figure>
   <img src="/wp-content/uploads/visual-file-history.png" alt="Visual File History overview" class="help-center-img img-bordered">